su-ntu-ctp/6m-software-1.2-cli-git/lesson.md

 ### Fork and clone repository

+> If you have problems with credentials when cloning, committing, or pushing to Github.com, you can install Github CLI via [link](https://cli.github.com)
+> OR you can just follow the onscreen instructions to add your email and name.

 Step 1: Visit [this dummy repository url](https://github.com/su-ntu-ctp/se-cohort-git-practice) on the browser.

 Step 2: Fork it as your own repository.